 Figure 6.X.2.1-1: high-level procedure for S&F attach

 1. When service link is available, the UE sends RRC message including Attach Request to the eNodeB.
+The eNodeB may provide an indication of S&F operation by e.g. an indication in SIB.

 NOTE 1: The timeout of NAS messages should be adjusted to when the procedure uses S&F (e.g. several hours).
 This will be determined by CT1.